martomor/atforestry/README.md

 `pip install -r requirements.txt`

+## Inference Environment
-# For serving the APIs you will need to use another environment as python 3.5 doesn't work on FastAPI.
+For serving the APIs you will need to use another environment as python 3.5 doesn't work on FastAPI.
 You can use virtualenv for that:

 `virtualenv venv`